MichaelZaidman/i2cperf/README.md

-The i2cperf was originally written to save me the hassle of utilizing the Linux i2c tools like i2ctransfer, i2cdump, i2cset, and i2cget to debug and test the hid-ft260.ko Linux kernel driver for the FTDI FT260 chip, which implements the USB HID to I2C bus bridge.
+The i2cperf was originally written to save me the hassle of utilizing the Linux i2c tools like i2ctransfer, i2cdump, i2cset, and i2cget to debug and test the hid-ft260 [[1]](#References) Linux kernel driver for the FTDI FT260 chip [[2]](#References), which implements the USB HID to I2C bus bridge.
 And specifically, to issue the data transfers exceeding a single USB HID report size or maximum size of the EEPROM Page Write operation.
 The maximum transfer size in the Page Write mode differs between EEPROM chips.
-For example, it's 8 bytes for the 24C02 and 128 bytes for the 24C512.
+For example, it's 8 bytes for the 24C02 but 128 bytes for the 24C512.
 The size of the internal address, also known as offset, is different for small and large EEPROMs.
 It can be either one or two bytes depending on the EEPROM size.

 The eeprog utility of the i2c-toots package provides a very limited EEPROM read-write functionality not sufficient to exercise any I2C bus controller or